How to extract text from docx using GroupDocs.Parser in Java: A Comprehensive Guide

 - Can I extract text from other types of documents?

-Yes, GroupDocs.Parser supports various formats including PDFs, Excel files, and more. - Is a paid license necessary for production use?
+Yes, GroupDocs.Parser supports PDFs, Excel files, PowerPoint, and many more formats. - Is a paid license required for production use?

-A temporary or trial license is sufficient for initial testing, but a paid license is required for commercial deployment. - How does text extraction performance scale with document size?
+A temporary or trial license is fine for evaluation, but a commercial license is needed for production deployments. - How does extraction speed scale with document size?

-Double-check your Maven configuration or ensure the direct download path is correctly added to your project’s build path. - Can this solution be integrated with cloud services?
+Double‑check your Maven configuration or ensure the manually downloaded JAR is on the classpath. - Can this be run in a cloud environment?

 Resources